All blog

 The role of a manager is vital in supporting business growth and creating a positive workplace culture that drives team morale, productivity, and engagement.
 With this level of responsibility, it's no surprise that managers are at high risk of burnout.
 The pressure to meet deadlines, achieve goals and ensure team success can take a significant toll on their mental health.

-A recent study conducted by Forrester Consulting in partnership with Modern Health revealed that 79% of employees would be more likely to stay at a company that provides high-quality resources to care for their mental health.
+A study conducted by Forrester Consulting in partnership with Modern Health revealed that 79% of employees would be more likely to stay at a company that provides high-quality resources to care for their mental health.
 Unsurprisingly, the number is even higher among managers, at 81%.

 These statistics paint a clear picture of the importance of mental health support in the workplace, especially for managers who carry an enormous responsibility.